 Allie Belser, Manager of Student Programs, acts as the primary concentration adviser for all History and Science concentrators.
-She is available to all students seeking advice on concentration requirements, course selection, plans of study and declarations of concentration, the senior thesis process, non-thesis honors options, study abroad, the secondary field in History of Science, and of course to assist with any concerns.
-You can email Allie at firstname.lastname@example.org with your questions or to make an appointment.
-Allie also has drop-in office hours on Mondays from 2:30-4:30 pm in SC 355.
+She is available to all students seeking advice on concentration requirements, course selection, plans of study and declarations of concentration, the senior thesis process, honors and non-thesis honors options, study abroad, the secondary field in History of Science, and of course to assist with any concerns.